 While all the constituent minerals in water can enhance beer’s flavour in desirable ways, you can quickly have too much of a good thing.
 High levels of sulphates would make hop acerbic while excessive chloride will impart a medicinal off-flavour to the beer.

 A water test reveals the chemistry of the water helping you better understand if it needs treatment.
 As a brewer, you would want to see Total Alkalinity less than 100 ppm and Total Hardness close to 150 ppm.
 A common practice is to start with low hardness, low alkalinity water source and add brewing salts to the mash.

 The RO water treatment method removes impurities, minerals and anything else present in the water source to leave brewers with “baseline” water.
 Brewers throughout history have adjusted their brewing water to achieve specific results.
 Commercial reverse osmosis filters strip it down to almost pure H2O.
-In simple words, RO water is a blank canvas to be colored by the brewer.
+In simple words, RO water is a blank canvas to be coloured by the brewer.

 If the brewery is in excessive hard water area just like Dublin, a water softener should be installed just before a reverse osmosis system as it increases the lifespan of the RO membrane.

 Are you a brewery or micro-brewery looking for a water treatment solution?
 Look no further.
 Just fill in the contact form or call Celtic Water Solutions.